OpenVisualCloud/Dockerfiles/QAT/README.md

 To run the docker images as a non-root user, you need to create a `qat` group and make your user part of the `qat` group.
 The GID of the `qat` group within the containers **must** match that of the `qat` group on the host.

+### Known Limitations:

+- The docker images must be built and tested on the host with Intel QAT installed.

 ### See Also:

 - [Intel QuickAssist Technology](https://01.org/intel-quickassist-technology)